axiom-crypto/worldcoin-aggregation/README.md

-# Batch WorldID proof verification with Axiom
+# Batch World ID proof verification with Axiom

-This repo implements batch verification of [WorldID](https://worldcoin.org/world-id) proofs to enable cheaper batch claims of WLD grants.
+This repo implements batch verification of [World ID](https://worldcoin.org/world-id) proofs to enable cheaper batch claims of WLD grants.

 It is implemented via two components:

-- ZK circuits for batch WorldID proof verification using Axiom's ZK circuit libraries.
+- ZK circuits for batch World ID proof verification using Axiom's ZK circuit libraries.
-- Smart contracts implementing WLD grant claims based on batch-verified WorldID proof results.
+- Smart contracts implementing WLD grant claims based on batch-verified World ID proof results.

 In what follows, we describe two different flows for WLD grants using this integration.